chojpsh1/finding_dog/README.md

 # finding_dog
  This project may help pet feeders.
-It helps feeders register their pet easily and get back their pet if he(she) lose his pet with Google Cloud API.
+It helps feeders register their pet easily and get back their pet if he(she) lose his pet with API.

 ## Project Structure
 This project has two applications.
 One is web application and the other is android application.